A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Experimental Results and Discussion

-To detect the degeneracy of PF, we calculate the effective sample size, $n_{eff}=(\sum_{i=1}^{n_p}w_t^{[i]})^{-1}$, and perform resampling when $n_{eff} < n_{thr}$; where $n_p$ is the number of particles, $w_t^{[i]}$ is the $i$-th particle's weight, and $n_{thr}$ is a threshold $1 < n_{thr} < n_p$.
+To detect the degeneracy of PF, we calculate the effective sample size, $n_{eff}=(\sum_{i=1}^{n_p}w_t^{[i]})^{-1}$, and perform (systematic) resampling when $n_{eff} < n_{thr}$; where $n_p$ is the number of particles, $w_t^{[i]}$ is the $i$-th particle's weight, and $n_{thr}$ is a threshold $1 < n_{thr} < n_p$.
 The explanation and details of the used parameters are summarized in Table~\ref{tab:param}; and the random walk (constant velocity with random input) motion model is explained in~\cite{jadidi2017gaussian}.
-We use the first $1-2 \sec$ for the initialization, i.e.\@ global localization, and, for clarity, the results for this period are not shown.
-The particles are drawn uniformly within the known map area.
-The robot starts from the bottom left corner and moves upwards.
-We clamp range measurements by discarding any range value greater than $10\m$.
+The DR motion model assumes a constant incremental movement along the AHRS estimated direction at each time step.
+This is because the wheel encoder data is not available in smartphones; however, this model does not maintain the diversity of the particles.
+Therefore, we introduce small velocity noise to perturb the position of the particles.
+The velocity noise standard deviation is set to the smallest value that leads to achieving comparable results.